-Before installing the filter element, remove foreign material (leaves, lint or other foreign matter) that may have collected inside the air cleaner body.
-Inspect the inside of the body for dents or other damage that would interfere with air flow or with the fins on the element or inside the body.
-Repair any body dents, being careful not to damage the sealing surfaces.
-Be sure to clean the sealing surface of the outlet tube and the inside of the outlet tube, taking care not to damage the sealing area on the tube.
+Remove foreign material (leaves, lint or other foreign matter) that may have collected inside the air cleaner body before installing filter element.
+Inspect inside of body for dents or other damage that would interfere with air flow or fins on the element or inside the body.
+Repair any body dents, being careful not to damage sealing surfaces.
+Be sure to clean sealing surface of the outlet tube and inside of the outlet tube, taking care not to damage the sealing area on the tube.

-Precleaner -
+Precleaner

-The precleaner (1) (Figure 7-6) prevents large debris from entering the air cleaner and should be cleaned periodically, especially when working in severe dust conditions.
-Remove the top half of the precleaner by releasing the two latches on the sides of the precleaner.
-Remove all debris from inside precleaner and reassemble.
+The precleaner (1, (Figure 7-6)) prevents large debris from entering the air cleaner.
+Clean periodically especially when working in severe dust conditions.
+Remove cover by releasing two latches on sides of the precleaner.
+Remove all debris from inside and reassemble.